Self-supervised neural operator for solving partial differential equations: Results and discussion

 \subsection{Nonlinear reaction-diffusion equation}

-We first consider the following one-dimensional nonlinear reaction-diffusion equation:
+We first consider the following one-dimensional nonlinear reaction-diffusion equation, which is a widely used benchmark for neural operators:

 where $u$ represents the solution to the above equation, $D = 0.1$ is the diffusion coefficient, and $f$ denotes the source term.
-The objective is to learn the mapping between the source term as well as the boundary conditions to the solution $u$ via SNO.
+Dirichlet boundary conditions are employed on all boundaries here.
+The objective is to learn the mapping between the source term as well as the boundary conditions and the solution $u$ via SNO.

-For this specific case, the PI-sampler for data generation is set as follows: (1) the BNNs have a single hidden layer with 100 neurons each, (2) the random Fourier feature is employed as the activation function, and (3) the prior distributions for $\bm{W}_1$ and $\bm{b}_1$ are the same i.e., $\mathcal{N}(0, 5^2)$, and $\bm{W}_2 \sim \mathcal{N}(0, 1/H), H = 100$.
-The BNNs utilized here converge to a GP with the squared exponential kernel, and the corresponding correlation is $l = 1/5$.
+For this specific case, the PI-sampler for data generation is set as follows: (1) the BNNs have a single hidden layer with 100 neurons, and (2) the prior for $\bm{W}_1$ are Gaussian distributions with different standard deviations, e.g., $\mathcal{N}(0, 8)$, $\mathcal{N}(0, 14)$, $\mathcal{N}(0, 20)$, and so on.
+Further, $\bm{W}_2 \sim \mathcal{N}(0, 1/\sqrt{H}), H = 100$.
+The BNNs utilized here converge to GPs with the squared exponential kernels and the corresponding correlation is $l = 1/8$, $l = 1/14$, $l = 1/20$, respectively.
+Note that the architectures of the BNNs used for data generation in the remaining test cases, including the network depth, width, and activation functions, are identical to those employed here and will therefore not be repeated unless otherwise specified.